-By that same token, if you bounce the barbell off your chest at the bottom of every rep, you’re going to be making the bench press easier on your chest muscles, which is going to make you more likely to be limited by other muscle groups.
-If you want to emphasize your chest, do the opposite: bring the barbell down to your chest and hold it there for a second before lifting it back up.
+By that same token, if you bounce the barbell off your chest at the bottom of every rep, it makes the bottom of the lift easier, and so it makes the bench press easier on your chest muscles.
+If you want to emphasize your chest, do the opposite: bring the barbell down to your chest and hold it there for a second (keeping tension on your chest in that stretched position) before lifting the barbell back up.

 The Best Bench Press Variations